SanketJagadale/OnlineBookStore/README.md

 # OnlineBookStore using Python and Django

-# install virtualenv
+# Install virtualenv
 pip install virtualenv

-# create virtual Environment in terminal
+# Create virtual Environment in terminal
 virtualenv env

 # To activate the env in terminal